WEST CAMPUS NEIGHBORHOOD ASSOCIATION

-- Voting on issues will be by anonymous paper ballot unless changed by the Neighborhood Council.
+- Voting on issues will be by anonymous paper ballot unless changed by the Executive Board.

-- The Neighborhood Council will be responsible for the content of what is being voted on, the wording of the voting language, and if an item is voted on.
+- The Executive Board will be responsible for the content of what is being voted on, the wording of the voting language, and if an item is voted on.

-- Any member can request the Neighborhood Council put an item up for a vote.
+- Any member can request the Executive Board put an item up for a vote.
 The decision to vote on an item is made by a majority of the Neighborhood Council.

-- All vote selections remain strictly confidential and may never be accessed by anyone including the members of the Neighborhood Council.
+- All vote selections remain strictly confidential and may never be accessed by anyone including the members of the Executive Board.

 - All voter personal information such as email addresses, home addresses, or phone numbers will remain strictly confidential.
-Only the Neighborhood Council will have access to personal voter information and may never provide that information.
+Only the Executive Board will have access to personal voter information and may never provide that information.

-- The Neighborhood Council will be responsible for verifying the identity of individuals applying for voting membership.
+- The Executive Board will be responsible for verifying the identity of individuals applying for voting membership.

 - Voter rolls shall be checked yearly to verify voter eligibility.

-- All votes will be cast in person on paper ballots at specified voting times and locations as determined by the Council.
+- All votes will be cast in person on paper ballots at specified voting times and locations as determined by the Executive Board.